Build-Week-Water-My-Plants-tt67/java/README.md

 # Java Spring Boot Application
-> This back-end application provides custom endpoints and database storage for a React UI application title "Water-My-Plants", an unique solution to help you grow a beautiful garden.
+> This back-end application provides custom endpoints and database storage for a React UI application title "Water-My-Plants", an unique solution to help grow beautiful gardens.

 #### Meet the Developement Team
 - George Hatzigeorgio